What is Chrysanthemum Tea?

 Against Heat Rashes

-Heat rashes can also be treated by chrysanthemum tea.Natural Health magazine says that Chinese practitioners think that the main cause of heat rash are the chemical imbalances in the body (2).
+Heat rashes can also be treated by chrysanthemum tea.Natural Health magazine says that Chinese practitioners think that the main cause of heat rash are the chemical imbalances and inflammation in the body (2).
 Take chrysanthemum tea in case you are suffering from heat rash symptoms.
 The complete method to make chrysanthemum tea for heat rash has been mentioned in the magazine.You should also stay away from sugar and spicy foods for some time, because they too can produce heat in the body.

 Chrysanthemum Tea For Eye Health